By David Joel Miller.

 Your gut is telling you something and it should be getting more of an audience.
 In day-to-day life the sound is so overbearing we forget that more than half of all human communication comes via nonverbal channels.
 If you haven’t practiced paying attention to the other part of communication you are at a serious disadvantage.

 Some small children seem to know this.
-Words telling them come over here, I just want to talk with you, do not match up with the clenched fists and the obvious signs of anger.
+Words telling them to come over here, I just want to talk with you, do not match up with the clenched fists and the obvious signs of anger.
 They avoid people like that.
-Somewhere along the way most of us lose this ability to make use of the nonverbal parts of communication.
+Somewhere along the way most of us lose this ability to make use of the non-verbal parts of communication.

 Here are some exercises to make you more aware of body language, nonverbal communication and what the real meaning may be behind the words.

-Find a Television show you do not normally watch or rent a move of a type that is not on your regular viewing list.
+Find a Television show you do not normally watch or rent a movie of a type that is not on your regular viewing list.
 Turn the sound down and begin to watch the show.
 What do you think is happening here?
 What are people feeling?

 Make a few notes as you go along.
 Can you tell what the emotions being portrayed are from just the pictures?
 Can you spot when the director introduces a bad guy?
 How can you tell that?
 Most shows use a lot of music to cue up the feelings.
 Watch for a director that can tell the story with the pictures only.
 Did this come through in the story you are watching, or did you need to words to tell if the characters liked each other or were enemies?